-When the CMMC assessment arrives, everything needs to be checked off your “to-do” list.
+When the CMMC assessment arrives, everything must be checked off your “to-do” list.
 This will allow you to continue handling government contracts.

 Revolutionize Your Approach to IT & Cybersecurity

-Sign up to receive expert insights delivered straight to your inbox every month, and start turning your IT into a strategic asset.
+Sign up to receive expert insights in your inbox every month, and start turning your IT into a strategic asset.

 Related content: What is CMMC Compliance?
 Experts Answer Your CMMC Questions